 The Board has taken a balanced view of Corporate Governance Principles in Iceland and the Netherlands when structuring the framework for the Nomination Committee.
-Members of the Nomination Committee since March 2020 are Arnar Thor Masson (Chair), Asthildur Margret Otharsdottir and Olafur S. Gudmundsson.
+Members of the Nomination Committee since March 2021 are: Lillie Li Valeur (Chair), Arnar Thor Masson and Olafur S. Gudmundsson.

-The Nomination Committee convened four times in 2020, with an average attendance of 91.7%.
+The Nomination Committee convened five times in 2021, attendance was 100%.